telerik/ajax-docs/controls/scheduler/how-to/get-the-client-side-object-of-the-embedded-radcalendar.md

 ---
 title: Get the Client-side Object of the Embedded RadCalendar
-page_title: Get the Client-side Object of the Embedded RadCalendar | RadScheduler for ASP.NET AJAX Documentation
+page_title: Get the Client-side Object of the Embedded RadCalendar - RadScheduler
-description: Get the Client-side Object of the Embedded RadCalendar
+description: Check our Web Forms article about Get the Client-side Object of the Embedded RadCalendar.
 slug: scheduler/how-to/get-the-client-side-object-of-the-embedded-radcalendar
 tags: get,the,client-side,object,of,the,embedded,radcalendar
 published: True